-University employees accused of research misconduct regarding a PHS project may consult with their personal legal counsel or a non-attorney personal adviser (who is not a principal or witness in the case) to seek advice and may, with the specific prior written approval of the RIO, bring the counsel or personal adviser to interviews or meetings on the case.
+University employees accused of research misconduct regarding a PHS project may consult with their personal legal counsel or a non-attorney personal advisor (who is not a principal or witness in the case) to seek advice and may, with the specific prior written approval of the RIO, bring the counsel or personal advisor to interviews or meetings on the case.

 If the respondent is not charged with research misconduct, the RIO will use practical efforts to protect and/or restore the respondent’s reputation (see Section XI.B.)